 A consumer durable company is in the business of design, development, marketing, and servicing consumer products like refrigerators, washing machines, air-conditioners (AC) etc.

-Portfolio – The Company, itself, is the largest portfolio.
+Portfolio Management – The Company, itself, is the largest portfolio.
 Different divisions like Refrigerator Division, Washing Machine Division and AC Division would be sub-portfolios.
 Each sub-portfolio would be headed by a Division Head like a Vice President.
 The portfolio and sub-portfolios will have running programs, projects and operations.

-Program – Each division within the company would have several running programs e.g. Launch a new line of refrigerators.
+Program Management – Each division within the company would have several running programs e.g. Launch a new line of refrigerators.
 This program could involve several projects e.g. a design project (refrigerator design), a manufacturing project (setting up refrigerator manufacturing), a marketing project, a servicing project (training post-sales servicing personnel) etc. The projects within the program might be executed at different times by a different set of people but they will be governed by the larger shared goal of “making the new line of refrigerators successful”.

-Project – The Company would have several running projects at any given point in time.
+Project Management – The Company would have several running projects at any given point in time.
 These project may or may not be part of a program e.g an IT project to implement a Customer Relationship Management (CRM) software may not be part of any program.

 Real Estate Company